Theories about Stonehenge: Stonehenge as part of a ritual landscape

-In addition to the English sites, Eliade identifies, among others, the megalithic architecture of Malta, which represents a "spectacular expression" of the cult of the dead and worship of a Great Goddess.
+In addition to the English sites, Eliade identifies, among others, the Megalithic Temples of Malta, which represent a "spectacular expression" of a cult of the dead and worship of a Great Goddess.

 Radar mapping also reveals that three chalk ridges in the Stonehenge area are aligned by geological accident on the midsummer sunrise/midwinter axis.
 This natural solstitial alignment would have symbolized cosmic unity to the ancients, a place where Heaven and Earth were unified by some supernatural force.
-This seems to have set the blueprint for solstitial alignments in Stonehenge and the timber circles at Durrington Walls and Woodhenge as well.
+This seems to have set the blueprint for solstitial alignments in Stonehenge and the timber circles at Durrington Walls and Woodhenge, as well.

-Mike Parker Pearson also believes that the Stonehenge was a monument of unification, bringing together different groups with different ancestries.
+Mike Parker Pearson also believes that Stonehenge was a monument of unification, bringing together different groups with different ancestries.
 He surmises that the five trilithons in the centre of Stonehenge could have symbolized five tribal lineages charting their descent from five original ancestors.
-The Preseli Hills might have had some ancestral significance for the stonehenge builders as well (perhaps this was their place of origin), this may have been the motive behind dragging the bluestones all the way from Preseli Hills to Wiltshire.
-The trilithons may have also represented a D-shaped meeting house of which similar structures have been found at other Neolithic sites in Britain.
+The Preseli Hills might also have had some ancestral significance for the Stonehenge builders (perhaps this was their place of origin).
+This may have been the motive behind dragging the bluestones all the way from the Preseli Hills to Wiltshire.
+The trilithons may also have represented a D-shaped meeting house, similar structures having been found at other Neolithic sites in Britain.
 This may have represented a meeting place for the ancestors of the Stonehenge builders.
 Others have suggested that the trilithons represented doorways to another world.

-According to architect and archaeologist Didier Laroche, it is a funerary monument with a central courtyard that was originally partially included in a tumulus and of which only the stone structures remained, as is the case for many other megalithic tombs.